-The mission of the CEE Subcommittee: Intensive Update & Board Review is to provide the ACOFP Intensive Update and Board Review course in osteopathic family medicine annually.
+The mission of the CORD Subcommittee: Intensive Update & Board Review is to provide the ACOFP Intensive Update and Board Review course in osteopathic family medicine annually.

 The e-Learning committee is responsible to develop new and pre-existing e-learning tools for practicing physicians, new physicians, residents and students.
 Other eLearning topics include faculty development, leadership, practice management and Board preparation.

 The mission of the Future Leaders Committee is to coordinate the ACOFP’s activities related to its Future Leaders Conference.